 Typically, an employee performance evaluation happens annually so when you have large gaps between performance reviews, you may find that employees grow complacent throughout the remainder of the year.
 Additionally, this is especially true when raises are strictly tied to the employee performance review.

 The manager must sit and fill out the employee performance evaluation form, the employee needs to do the same and maybe even peers and other managers or supervisors.
 This might take an hour or two for each individual to perform, otherwise not enough thought and consideration went into the employee performance evaluation.
-Then all the results need to be compiled, reviewed and evaluated.
-Afterwards, a date and time must be scheduled so that the employee and manager can have a face-to-face regarding the results, typically this meeting lasts an hour or longer.
+Then all the results need to be compiled, reviewed, and evaluated.
+Afterward, date and time must be scheduled so that the employee and manager can have a face-to-face regarding the results, typically this meeting lasts an hour or longer.

 Once the meeting has ended, the employee performance evaluation must be filed for use and comparison when the next annual review is up.

 The New Approach for 2020: Our Top Tips